DISIC/eleventy-plugin-toc/README.md

 # eleventy-plugin-toc

-This Eleventy plugin will generate a TOC from page content using an Eleventy filter.
+This Eleventy plugin will generate a TOC from page content using an Eleventy filter **with a DSFR touch**

 ## Default Options